 Employees must take their maternity leave all at once.
 If they return to work early, even part-time, then under the Ontario Employment Standards Act, they give up their right to the rest of their pregnancy leave.

-If a pregnancy unfortunately ends in a miscarriage or stillbirth in the 17-week period before the due date, Ontario employees are still eligible to take the rest of their maternity leave.
+If a pregnancy, unfortunately, ends in a miscarriage or stillbirth in the 17-week period before the due date, Ontario employees are still eligible to take the rest of their maternity leave.

-Is mat leave Ontario paid?
+Is maternity leave in Ontario paid?

 Employers are not required to pay wages to an employee who is on maternity or parental leave.
 However, the employee can apply for and receive maternity and parental leave benefits through the federal Employment Insurance system.
 While parental benefits can be shared between parents, maternity benefits can’t be shared and are only for employees who are pregnant or have recently given birth.